VA construction loans: Step-by-step guide

 5. Get a home appraisal

 You’ll also be required to get a VA home appraisal, which will be based on the plans for the project.
-To ensure that the home meets the requirements for a zero-down payment loan, stick with designs and plans that are in line with standards for the area, recommends Thomas.
+To ensure that the home meets the requirements for a zero-down payment loan, stick with designs and plans that are in line with standards for the area, Thomas recommends.

 For example, a house plan that is grand and excessive compared to neighboring houses, or one that has an unusual design, might cause your appraisal to come in lower than what is needed to obtain the loan.